-Keep safe your home with authorized personal safe and secure access
+Keep the safety of your home or business with authorized personnel secure access

-Access control systems are the electronic systems that are designed to control through a network and they should have an access to a network.
+Access control systems (ACS) are the electronic systems that are designed to control through a network.
 Access Control System recognizes authenticates and authorizes entry of a person to enter into the premise thereby giving complete protection ensuring security with the system.

-The areas or organizations which require high security use different types of access control systems like bio metric, RFID, door controllers and card readers etc. Each access point may be controlled individually as per the requirement of company or organizations where high security is necessary.
-Network security is also important, especially in a company which handles sensitive data.
+The areas or organizations which require high security use different types of ACS like biometric, RFID, door controllers and card readers etc. Each access point controlled individually as per the requirement of company or organizations where high security is necessary.
+Network security is also important, especially in a company which handles sensitive products or data.

 What is an Access Control System?

-By this card access control systems allows access to enter into the premises limiting people to one side of the door.
-In some cases, physical access control systems are integrated with electronic ones by limiting the users allowing them to utilize the resources limited on a computer system.
+ACS allows access to enter into the premises, limiting people to one side of the door.
+In some cases, physical access control systems integrated with electronic ones by limiting the users, allowing them to utilize the resources limited on a computer system.

 Bio metric Access Control System

-The Bio metric Access Control System is a time attendance control system with fingerprint access and it tracks and records data of Visitors and Employees through its Access Software.
+The Biometric Access Control System is a time attendance control system with fingerprint access, and it tracks and records data of Visitors and Employees through Attendance Software.
 This is widely used in confidential places for its easy installation and high security.

 Door Access Control Systems

-Access Control Door opening/closing System is a compact, low cost, standalone.
+ACS Door opening or closing System is a compact, low cost, standalone.
 It is ready to use, easy to install device.
 Any electrician can install it with electromagnetic lock with simple instructions provided.
 It is widely used in Offices, Server rooms, Homes, Airports, Defense, Data centers etc.

-Access control systems within a building may be linked or standardized based on the size of the organization and the varying levels of security.
-It is suitable for homes, offices and other access control applications.
-Access control systems were typically administered in a central location.
+ACS within a building may be linked or standardized based on the size of the organization and the varying levels of security.
+It is suitable for homes, offices, and other access control applications.
+Access control systems typically administered in a central location.
 Besides electronic door locks, there are access control panel models, magnetic door locks with uninterrupted power supplies.

 Proximity Access Control System

-The proximity access control system is more confidential access control system.
-It ensures a safety environment and it is widely used in office, factory, bank, etc..
-There are about 50 kinds of time zone settings and 5 open door groups.
+The proximity access control system is a more confidential system.
+It ensures a safety environment, and it is widely used in office, factory, bank, etc… There are about 50 kinds of time zone settings and 5 open door groups.

 Security Access Control System

-These systems are available as monitored or non-monitored which simply activate a loud or flashing alarm attached to the home, give homeowners a false sense of security.
+These systems are available as monitored or non-monitored, which simply activate a loud or flashing alarm attached to the home, to give homeowners a false sense of security.
 In a monitored system, it is connected to a 24-hour central monitoring service and this service receives an intruder signal.
-The home is called within seconds and the person who answers must give their name and the pass code whereas in a Non-monitored alarm systems call is set to dial the local police directly when the system detects an intruder.
+The home called within seconds and the person who answers must give their name and the pass code, whereas in a Non-monitored alarm systems the call set to dial the local police directly when the system detects an intruder.